 - 8.168 Regulations 71(2) to (5) of the PSRs 2017 (which relate to stopping or blocking the payment instrument and notification of this) do not apply where section 98A(4) of the CCA applies.
-See paragraph 8.141 for further details. - 8.169 Before blocking or stopping a payment instrument (e.g. a debit card or an e-banking service), the PSP must have agreed in the framework contract that it can do so, and must contact the customer to advise them of its intentions and its reason for doing so. - 8.170 Stopping or blocking a payment instrument must only be done on reasonable grounds relating to its security, suspected unauthorised or fraudulent use of the payment instrument, or (where the instrument has a credit line) a significantly increased risk the payer may be unable to pay.
+See paragraph 8.141 for further details. - 8.169 Before blocking or stopping a payment instrument (e.g. a debit card or an e-banking ser vice), the PSP must have agreed in the framework contract that it can do so, and must contact the customer to advise them of its intentions and its reason for doing so. - 8.170 Stopping or blocking a payment instrument must only be done on reasonable grounds relating to its security, suspected unauthorised or fraudulent use of the payment instrument, or (where the instrument has a credit line) a significantly increased risk the payer may be unable to pay.
 PSPs may also wish to include wording in their framework contracts advising customers that the payment instrument might be blocked or stopped due to national or EU legal obligations of the PSP.
 If the PSP is unable to contact the customer beforehand giving its reasons for blocking or stopping the payment instrument, it must do so immediately after, using the means of communication agreed in the framework contract.
-If, however, providing this information would compromise reasonable security measures, or would be unlawful (e.g. if it would constitute 'tipping off' under anti-money laundering legislation see guidance at paragraph 19.20 in Chapter 19 Financial crime), this requirement does not apply. - 8.171 The PSP is required to unblock the payment instrument, or replace it with a new payment instrument, as soon as practicable after the reasons for blocking it cease to apply. - 8.172 Where a payment instrument is blocked pursuant to regulation 71(2) of the PSRs 2017, and a PISP or AISP cannot access the customer's payment account as a result, this does not amount to a denial of access under regulations 71(7) (10) of the PSRs 2017.
-See Chapter 17 Payment initiation and account information services and confirmation of availability of funds for further details regarding denial of access. - 8.173 The parties can also agree to a spending limit on a specific payment instrument.
+If, however, providing this information would compromise reasonable security measures, or would be unlawful (e.g. if it would constitute 'tipping off' under anti-money laundering legislation - see guidance at paragraph 19.20 in Chapter 19 - Financial crime), this requirement does not apply. - 8.171 The PSP is required to unblock the payment instrument, or replace it with a new payment instrument, as soon as practicable after the reasons for blocking it cease to apply. - 8.172 Where a payment instrument is blocked pursuant to regulation 71(2) of the PSRs 2017, and a PISP or AISP cannot access the customer's payment account as a result, this does not amount to a denial of access under regulations 71(7) - (10) of the PSRs 2017.
+See Chapter 17 - Payment initiation and account information services and confirmation of availability of funds for further details regarding denial of access. - 8.173 The parties can also agree to a spending limit on a specific payment instrument.
 This does not affect the right of a PSP to apply other limits on payments in pursuit of compliance with legislation relating to anti-money laundering, fraud, etc. if set out in the framework contract that spending limits may apply.
+This also does not affect the PSP from applying limits on types of transaction (such as limits imposed by the in the framework contract that spending limits may apply.
 This also does not affect the PSP from applying limits on types of transaction (such as limits imposed by the relevant payment scheme), if set out in the framework contract that spending limits may apply.